 The school day will begin for students when they unload from the bus at 7:55 a.m. and dismiss at 3:10 p.m.
 Students arriving on campus prior to 7:55 will be required to wait in the cafeteria until the 7:55 bell.
 Students who do not have a 1st block class and arrive on campus before their next scheduled class should sign in at the front office and report to the cafeteria until the bell rings for their next class.
+Students, who arrive on campus from scheduled community college classes, should arrive just prior to their class and report to the building.
+Students should not linger in the parking lot for any reason.
 Students who do not have a 4th block class should sign out and leave campus after their last class of the day.
 Students, who do not have transportation for arriving to school late or leaving school early, will be placed in a class during that time period.

 Students are expected to leave campus when the last bell sounds at 3:10 p.m. unless involved in a school-sponsored activity.
 The designated club sponsor/coach will monitor the students (or find a responsible party to monitor the students) in a designated area both before and during the activity.
 Students are not allowed to loiter prior to or after the activity.
-Club meetings, athletic activities, band practice, ASD, and staying over with a teacher are considered acceptable reasons for students to be on campus after school is dismissed.
+Club meetings, athletic activities, band practice, ROTC activities, ASD, and staying over with a teacher are considered acceptable reasons for students to be on campus after school is dismissed.
 Students are expected to have made prior arrangements for transportation home after the school-sponsored activity has ended.
 All school policies and discipline guidelines are applicable for after-school events.